Prime Opportunity: Panthers face futile 2-7 Bears in Chicago

 The Panthers were not active in last week’s NFL trading deadline, despite rumors that they were entertaining offers for Pro Bowl linebacker Brian Burns.
 The Panthers did sign linebacker Blake Martinez, who you may recall was recently in the news for a scandal that involved Pokémon cards.

-The Panthers return to Charlotte to take on the Cowboys on Sunday, November 19th (1 p.m., Fox Charlotte).
+The Panthers return to Charlotte to take on the Cowboys on Sunday, November 19 (1 p.m., Fox Charlotte).
+The Saints lead the NFC South and are the only team with a winning record in the division.